 - Pacemaking, organized by Tobias Wang and Denis Abramochkin

-The Special Interest Group (SIG) on Cardiac Physiology had its first meeting in Copenhagen in May 2014, joining with the Danish National Research Foundation Centre for Cardiac Arrhythmia, to host a 4 day conference.
+The Special Interest Group held its first larger meeting in Copenhagen in May 2014, joining with the Danish National Research Foundation Centre for Cardiac Arrhythmia, to host a 4 day conference.
 The SIG hosted a full day session on ventricular fibrillation and sudden cardiac death with many international speakers, including 4 invited presenters from the US.
 Moreover, we organized a poster session featuring more than 30 presentations.
-The poster award winner (picture) was Maria Mathilde Haugaard from the University of Copenhagen, who presented a beautiful study in cardiac physiology: “Induced lone atrial fibrillation in horses: An electrophysiological study of flecainide”.
-She won a life-time membership of the SPS and a nerdy trophy for the mantelpiece.